chiragbharadwaj/ro/spec/README.md

 # A standalone declaration consists of one of the following:
 #   • A type declaration, which could consist of one or more constructors
 #   • A record type declaration, which could have many fields (always mutable)
+#   • An alias to another type (textual substitution performed at assembler/link-time)
 #   • An error-type declaration, denoted by an identifier for the name
 #   • A standard declaration, which could be normal or mutable (can use := only
 #       if mutable)